Sagnac/Zernike.jl/README.md

 add https://github.com/Sagnac/Zernike.jl
 ```

+It can then be loaded by typing `using Zernike`.

 The package provides 3 main functions for modelling Zernike polynomials and wavefront errors:

-* `Z(m, n)`: Generates a Zernike polynomial, prints its symbolic representation, and plots it in Makie;
+* `zernike(m, n)`: Generates a Zernike polynomial, prints its symbolic representation, and plots it using GLMakie;

-* `W(ρ, θ, OPD, n_max)`: Fits wavefront errors up to radial order `n_max` given an input set of data over the pupil, returns the Zernike expansion coefficients & various metrics, and plots the modelled wavefront error using Makie;
+* `wavefront(ρ, θ, OPD, n_max)`: Fits wavefront errors up to radial order `n_max` given an input set of data over the pupil, returns the Zernike expansion coefficients & various metrics, and plots the modelled wavefront error using GLMakie;

-* `P(v, ε, δ, ϕ, ω)`: Aperture transform function which takes a vector of Zernike expansion coefficients and a set of transformation factors and returns a new set of expansion coefficients over the transformed pupil; the wavefront error over the new pupil is also plotted using Makie.
+* `transform(v, ε, δ, ϕ, ω)`: Aperture transform function which takes a vector of Zernike expansion coefficients and a set of transformation factors and returns a new set of expansion coefficients over the transformed pupil; the wavefront error over the new pupil is also plotted using GLMakie.

 ----

-## `Z(m, n)` | `Z(j)`
+## `zernike(m, n)` | `zernike(j)`

 Generates a Zernike polynomial.